cecilegaudron/my-portfolio/README.md

 ## Features

-My portfolio has three pages: Home Page, Services, About
+My portfolio has three pages: Home Page, Services, About.

-The home page allows the Internet users to have a general vision of my work and my skills.
+The home page allows the user to have a general vision of my work and my skills.
 It is divided into 4 parts.

 - __My Experiences Section__
-The user can quickly get acquainted with my knowledge, listed in two parts, web design and digital communication strategy.
+The user can quickly get acquainted with my knowledge, listed in two parts, website conception and digital communication strategy.

 - __Services__
 This is a section with a text explaining why it is essential to define a communication strategy when creating a website.
 This text aims to inform the user on the important things to take into account when creating his website.